keul/haunts/README.rst

   How long the event will last.
 Leave empty to create a full-day event.

-  When executiing the report, full day event length is influences by ``OVERTIME_FROM`` configuration option
+  When executing the report, full day event length is influences by ``OVERTIME_FROM`` configuration option

 **Project**
   (string)